-The company's financial statement for 2022 were approved by the company's board on 08.03.2023.
+The company's financial statement for 2023 were approved by the company's board on 06.03.2024.
 The annual financial statement is available at www.klp.no.

-Note 2 Summary of the most important accounting principles
+Note 2 Material information on accounting principles

 Below is a description of the most important accounting principles used in the preparation of the financial statements for KLP Kommunekreditt AS.
 These principles are applied in the same way in all periods presented unless otherwise indicated.